Pileus (hat)

-The pileus (πῖλος, pîlos; also pilleus or pilleum in Latin) was a brimless felt cap worn in Ancient Greece, Etruria, Illyria (Pannonia), later also introduced in Ancient Rome.
+The pileus (πῖλος, pîlos; also pilleus or pilleum in Latin) was a brimless felt cap worn in Ancient Greece, Etruria, Illyria (especially Pannonia), later also introduced in Ancient Rome.
 The pileus also appears on Apulian red-figure pottery.

 The pilos together with the petasos were the most common types of hats in Archaic and Classical era (8th–4th century BC) Greece.
 In the 5th century BC, a bronze version began to appear in Ancient Greece and it became a popular infantry helmet.
 It occasionally had a horsehair crest.
 The Greek pilos resembled the Roman and Etruscan pileus, which were typically made of felt.
 The Greek πιλίδιον (pilidion) and Latin pilleolus were smaller versions, similar to a skullcap.

 Similar caps were worn in later antiquity and the early medieval ages in various parts of Europe, as seen in Gallic and Frankish dress.
 The Albanian traditional felt cap, the plis, worn today in Albania, Kosovo and adjacent areas, originated from a similar felt cap worn by the ancient Illyrians.

 A pointed version called pileus cornutus served as a distinguishing sign for the Jewish people in the Holy Roman Empire for five centuries (12th–17th centuries).